jloughry/Unicode/README.md

 the above symbols appear in the [pipeline](http://www.unicode.org/pending/proposals.html) of proposed new symbols, so **let's do it!**

-There are a few crescent moon symbols in Unicode already: &#x1f319;
+There are a few crescent moon symbols in Unicode already: the &#x1f319;
 CRESCENT MOON (U+1F319), &#x263D; FIRST QUARTER MOON (U+263D), and
-&#x263E; LAST QUARTER MOON (U+263E) but none of them are exactly like the IEEE 1621 symbol.
+&#x263E; LAST QUARTER MOON (U+263E) symbols, but none of them are exactly like the IEEE 1621 symbol; U+1F319 is closest, but faces the opposite direction.

 Getting Access to the &ldquo;Official&rdquo; Symbols
 ----------------------------------------------------